ruipaulorocha/lidar2d_preprocess/README.md

     - Topic with input raw data from LRF to be subscribed.
 - `out_topic` (string, default: `scan_out`)
     - Topic where LRF pre-processed data is published.
-- `indexes` (integer array, default: `[820, 825, 1142, 1151]`)
+- `indexes` (integer array, default: `[ ]`)
     - Indexes array that defines which LRF readings are discarded.
-The default value means 2 ranges: readings between indexes 820 and 825 and readings between indexes 1142 and 1151.
+For instance, if the array is `[820, 825, 1142, 1151]`, it means 2 ranges: readings between indexes 820 and 825 and readings between indexes 1142 and 1151.
 If the size of the array is odd, the last index of the array is ignored.
-If the array is empty, the output scan becomes equal to the input scan (no pre-processing is done).
+If the array is empty, which is its default value, the output scan becomes equal to the input scan (no pre-processing is done), i.e. the node just republishes each scan as is.

 ##### `distance_histogram`